datastax/dsbulk/manual/settings.md

 When unloading, these settings determine how row cells emitted by DSE are formatted.

 When counting, these settings are ignored.

+#### --codec.allowNullCollections<br />--dsbulk.codec.allowNullCollections _&lt;boolean&gt;_

+Whether or not null collection values (lists, sets or maps) should be converted to a null value.
+By default the driver will convert these values to an empty collection.

+Default: **false**.

 #### --codec.binary<br />--dsbulk.codec.binary _&lt;string&gt;_